What You Need to Match Into MED/PEDS for Residency

 After you’ve browsed your specialty, take a look at a few other specialties and note what’s NOT important for Med/Peds:

 - Step 2 isn’t particularly important in Med/Peds

 - Class ranking/quartile isn’t as important in Med/Peds as in other specialties

 - Goal Step 1 scores are above 220, and goal Step 2 scores are above 230.
 LORs from Med/Peds faculty are not as important, although you should obtain letters from faculty on either side.

-- IMGs and DO candidates may have a better shot in Med/Peds than other subspecialties.
-However, Med/Peds programs are often very small (with around 4 slots for residents each year), so there may be a stronger preference for US grads compared to IM and FM.
+- IMGs and DO candidates may have a better shot in Med/Peds than other sub-specialties.
+However, Med/Peds programs are often very small (with around 4 slots for residents each year), so there may be a stronger preference for US grads compared to Internal Medicine and Family Medicine.

 - Expect interview invites on the earlier side in September and October.
 If you have not heard from a program you are very interested in by the end of October, you should definitely reach out to the program to let them you how interested you are (and why!).

 If you need further or specialized assistance understanding which residency specialties you are best suited to apply to, you can contact us or visit our residency advising page to learn more about how Elite Medical Prep residency advising services.